 The Hope For Tomorrow is ANIDA’s child sponsorship program.

 Despite the Sustainable Development Goal to have every child in school and learning by 2030, there are still 260 million children who don't go to primary or secondary school (World Bank, 2020).
 For many parents around the world, the cost of school fees, textbooks and uniforms prevent them from sending their children to school.
 Our Hope For Tomorrow Program breaks down these barriers so that children can get the education that they need to achieve their goals and build a prosperous life.
-To date, the child sponsorship program has educated over 500 children in Ghana and Jamaica.
+The child sponsorship program has educated thousands of children in Ghana and Jamaica.

 KWAME, ANIDA Ghana former Sponsored Child,